 Is a Super Bowl party even a Super Bowl party without snacks?
 Don't test that theory—we asked Chicago chefs to share their favorite easy dip recipes with us and picked out five of them to make at home.
-So whether you're looking for a beer cheese, a crab dip or other snack to serve with some of your favorite local beers, we've got you covered with a crab rangoon recipe from Rodelio Aglibot (e+o), a horseradish and bacon dip from Heather Terhune (Sable Kitchen & Bar), hot wing dip from JP Doiron (CH Distillery), beer cheese dip from Amanda Downing (Rockit Bar & Grill) and a smoked fish dip from Alfredo Noguiera (Analogue).
+So whether you're looking for a beer cheese, a crab dip or other snack to serve with some of your favorite local beers, we've got you covered with a crab rangoon recipe from Rodelio Aglibot (e+o), a horseradish and bacon dip from Heather Terhune (formerly of Sable Kitchen & Bar), hot wing dip from JP Doiron (formerly of CH Distillery), beer cheese dip from Amanda Downing (Rockit Bar & Grill) and a smoked fish dip from Alfredo Noguiera (Analogue).

 Crab Rangoon Dip